-One year course: four GCSEs at grade C/4 including English or Maths / relevant Level 2 with at least three units at Merit with the appropriate English or Maths qualification.
+One year course: four GCSEs at grade C/4 or above including English or Maths and Science/relevant Level 2 with at least three units at Merit with the appropriate English or Maths qualification.

-Two year course: five GCSEs including Science, with Maths and English at grade C/4 or relevant Level 2 at Merit level with the appropriate English and Maths qualifications.
+Two year course – five GCSEs including Science, with Maths and English at grade C/4 or Level 2 at Merit level.
+Mature students may